33560303/pycamesp/README.md

+I have forked this project because the codebase was a bit too complicated for me to understand.
+I intend to simplify the build scripts, thereby loosing support for some platforms.

 Pycameresp is originally designed to be a completely standalone motion detector on ESP32-CAM, but all servers and other functionality also work on generic Esp32 and Pico PI W.

 ---